The rack congruence condition and half congruences in racks: Magmas, racks and quandles

 One other case of Construction~\ref{cons:weightedaverage} deserves special mention: \begin{example}[Dihedral or cyclic quandles] Let $R$ be $\integer$ or $\integer_n$, and take $\tau=-1$.
 Then

 defines a quandle structure on $R$.
 These quandles are known as \textbf{cyclic} or \textbf{dihedral} quandles. \end{example}

-Dihedral quandles are examples of \textbf{involutory quandles}: quandles in which $xS_y^2=(x\rt y)\rt y=x$ for all $x$ and $y$.
-Involutory quandles are also known as \textbf{$2$-quandles}; and more generally, we say that a rack $R$ is an \textbf{$n$-rack} if $xS_y^n=x$ for all $x,y\in R$.
-Observe that if $R$ is finite with $|R|=r$, then (since each symmetry $S_y$ can be regarded as an element of the symmetric group $S_R$) $R$ is an $n$-rack for some $n\leq r!$.
+Dihedral quandles are examples of \textbf{involutory quandles}: quandles in which $x\rght{y}^2=(x\rt y)\rt y=x$ for all $x$ and $y$.
+Involutory quandles are also known as \textbf{$2$-quandles}; and more generally, we say that a rack $R$ is an \textbf{$n$-rack} if $x\rght{y}^n=x$ for all $x,y\in R$.
+Observe that if $R$ is finite with $|R|=r$, then (since each symmetry $\rght{y}$ can be regarded as an element of the symmetric group $S_R$, and so has order dividing $|S_r|=r!$ by Lagrange's Theorem) $R$ is an $n$-rack for some $n\leq r!$.